 - CMT purchasing: the supplier keeps the development of new styles and the materials under his control, and outsources the labor-intensive jobs (cut, make/sew, trim / final QC, and pack).
 How often does it happen?
 It is difficult to estimate, but I guess at least 25% of garment production is managed under CMT terms in China.

-But why outsourcing only certain activities?
+But why outsourcing only certain activities when following CMT terms?
 And which ones?

 Let’s simplify the steps of the production of a batch of garments.